thejacobexpress/MeetingSummarizer/README.md

 How to re-create this project:
 1. Ensure all required libraries are installed onto a Python virtual environment on your Pi (see requirements.txt).
 2. Create an OpenAI account and deposit a minimum of 5 US dollars into it (see https://platform.openai.com/docs/overview).
 3. Create an OpenAI API key (see https://platform.openai.com/settings/organization/api-keys) and make it an environment variable on your Pi.
+Then change line 4 of Gpt.py to what you named your environment variable.
 4. Create a Google Cloud Project, enable the Gmail API, and generate an OAuth 2.0 Credentials json file and put it into the jsons folder (see /jsons/README.md for more details).
 5. Wire your button to GPIO17 and your light to GPIO27 on your Py.
 Or re-wire the button and light to a different GPIO pin and specify your GPIO placements in Button.py and Light.py.
 6. Clone this repo, plug in an audio input device into your Py using a usb port, un-comment lines 33 and 34 in Audio.py, and run Main.py through your Python virtual environment.